-For the past 18 years, Ms. Middleton has been employed by AFV.
-She held the position of animal control officer until 2010 when she was appointed as the Field Operations Supervisor/ Hearing Officer and in 2017, Chief Animal Control Officer.
-As part of animal control, she is responsible for on-site officer training and currently oversees a dept of ten animal control officers, dispatch, licensing and citations.
+For the past nine years, Ms. Middleton has been employed by AFV.
+She held the position of animal control officer until she was appointed as the Field Operations Supervisor/ Hearing Officer.
+She is responsible for on-site officer training.
+She currently oversees ten animal control officers.